 After borrowing the camper we stocked up on every imaginal piece of pre-quickie mart junk food that we could find, then drove up to the high desert ranch owned by my Stepmother to borrow the ranch jeep.
-Originally my buddy and I were hoping big-time to snag-off my stepmother's early model 1940s four wheel drive Ford wooden station wagon she bought brand new from the factory to use for our whole trip, start to finish.
+Originally my buddy and I were hoping big-time to snag-off my stepmother's early model 1940s four wheel drive Ford wooden station wagon she bought brand new back in the 40s from the factory to use for our whole trip, start to finish.
 It had been in storage for years and I had been bragging about it over-and-over to my buddy, at least since I bought and started restoring my own woodie between the 10th and 11th grade.
 I told him the last time I saw my stepmother's wagon it was just sitting around in a garage some place gathering dust.
 Because of that dust it was washed and waxed on occasion, otherwise, it went unused and unmoved.
 However, when push came to shove, I was told somewhere along the way the woodie had simply just up and disappeared and unusual in my stepmother's actions toward me, mum about the whole thing.
 That was a real loss, and for me, with my stepmom's silence and the woodie gone, it hit both ways.

 (please click image)